AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 9. _I receive a `MANIFEST_NOT_FOUND_ERROR` during the package verification when trying to upload my plugin package for distribution._

       Instead of zipping the folder containing the add-on files, please zip only the contents.
 In other words, manifest file should be at **root** level of the extracted package.

+10. _How can I monetize my add-on?_

+      At this time, the only way to monetize is by using a third party provider, and ensuring you choose one that provides safety measures, security and proper payment processing.
+Some options you may want to consider include **Gumroad**, **Stripe**, **Paddle** and **FastSpring**.